NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Trevi fountain

 The Trevi Fountain is the most famous fountain in Rome.
-The fountain is surprisingly large and really beautiful.
-Unfortunately, it is usually super busy at the fountain unless you go really early in the morning.
-It is said that if you throw a coin over your right shoulder in this fountain, you will definitely return to Rome.
+The fountain is surprisingly large and truly beautiful.
+Unfortunately, it is usually very crowded at the fountain, unless you go very early in the morning.
+It is said that if you throw a coin over your right shoulder into this fountain, you will definitely return to Rome.

 Rome - Trevi fontein